lucajoos/awayback/README.md

     - `event` [&lt;String&gt;](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)
 - `last` [&lt;Boolean&gt;](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)

-The second one is by using the function `once`.
-The callback is executed only once at the first firing of the event.
+The callback is executed only once when the event is first called.
+If there are several arguments at the event call, `data` is an array.

 ```javascript
 onceupon.once('name', (data) => {